 I find being cute in winter mostly comes down to accessories, though.
 Having a distinct or especially cute hat can make wearing a winter hat seem less lame.
 Gloves and mittens can be cute, too; for instance, I have a pair of colorful mittens made of reconstructed sweaters (including their buttons!) that I think are unusual and fun.

 Thrift stores always seem to have a plethora of peacoats.
-I’ve gotten 3 from there in the past year or two.posted almost 4 years ago
+I’ve gotten 3 from there in the past year or two.posted about 4 years ago